 - Invest in RPAC (recommended not required) — Contributions to political candidates is an integral component in the political process and by investing in RPAC you are validating your commitment as a SPC.

 - Assist in the Delivery of RPAC-NM Contributions — SPCs will be asked to participate in the delivery of contributions to your assigned Member.
 Contributions are determined by the RPAC-NM Trustees as needed.

-Interested in Serving as an SPC?
+Interested in Serving as a Political Coordinator?

 David Saavedra, Government Affairs Director, 505-467-6303